Reviewing Clover Health Investments (NASDAQ:CLOV) & Bright Health Group (NYSE:BHG)

 Insider and Institutional Ownership

-33.6% of Clover Health Investments shares are held by institutional investors.
-Comparatively, 67.4% of Bright Health Group shares are held by institutional investors.
+33.6% of Clover Health Investments shares are owned by institutional investors.
+Comparatively, 67.4% of Bright Health Group shares are owned by institutional investors.
 Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

 Analyst Ratings

-This is a summary of current ratings and price targets for Clover Health Investments and Bright Health Group, as provided by MarketBeat.
+This is a summary of current recommendations and price targets for Clover Health Investments and Bright Health Group, as reported by MarketBeat.com.

 |Sell Ratings